cloudmesh-community/hid-sp18-602/project-report/report.md

 Deploying the application is made easy with the use of Docker and Kubernetes.
 The Makefile and Docker file included installs all the necessary dependecies to creating pods,services and deployments.
-This takes around 2-3 minutes to generate the external IP address.The runtime analysis of the application, depends on the dataset volume for the given input, as a result it takes few minutes for the label-detection and showcasing the results on the browser.
-The benchmark for this project extensively depends on Cloud Vision API and Redis Storage.
-As Redis operates as in-memory database with key-value storage it servers the applications purpose in retrieving,storing labels,imageurl in efficient amount of time.
-Whereas the Cloud vision API although it has good reputation to show accurate results, the bath processing for the images is limited.
-Moroever, the challenge with yelp photos is to able to distinguish between different varities of in food catgoery, for instance.
+This takes atleast turnaround time of one minute on average to generate the external IP address.The runtime analysis of the application, depends on the dataset volume for the given input, as a result it takes throughput of .... for the label-detection and showcasing the results on the browser.
+The benchmark for this project extensively depends on Cloud Vision API as the bath processing for the images is limited.
+The application is deployed on two major cloud platforms Google Cloud and AWS.
+The throughput is calculated using the timestamp log and Jmeter.
+The below comparision graphs is generated using python script,matlab and Jmeter.

 ## Conclusion